TedHusted/awake/awake.md/awake.md

 Idisi: Will you support this proposal at the council meeting?

-Iapetus: Yes, we can uplift the Fantastic Four first and then take it from there.
+Iapetus: Yes, we can uplift your  Fantastic Four first and then take it from there.

 ###